|

 Let's summarize what to look for when selecting a sports drink:

-•Sodium: It is very important that athletes who are perspiring heavily, or, over a prolonged period of time (eg., marathon walkers), take in sodium.
+• Sodium: It is very important if you are perspiring heavily, or, over a prolonged period of time (eg., marathon walkers), to take in sodium.
 All sports drinks contain some sodium.
 The optimum concentration of sodium in a sports drink is 20-40 mmol/L. On the label, look for:

 - 110 - 220 mg per 8 oz serving